 Under Dean Gallimore’s ME 2020 strategic vision, Michigan Engineering has been committed to becoming the world’s preeminent college of engineering serving the common good.
 The College is asserting a leadership role and voice in: developing intellectually curious and socially conscious minds; collaboratively solving societal big problems, based on a strong foundation of breakthrough interdisciplinary research and forward-looking academic-industry partnerships; and promoting an inclusive and innovative community of service for the common good.

 Alec D. Gallimore: Professor, Aerospace Engineering, Applied Physics

 - Profile story

 - Michigan Space Grant Consortium (NASA)

-Robert Vlasic is a distinguished civic leader who earned his bachelor’s degree in industrial and mechanical engineering from U-M in 1949, where he was a member of Tau Beta Pi.
+Robert Vlasic was a distinguished civic leader who earned his bachelor’s degree in industrial and mechanical engineering from U-M in 1949, where he was a member of Tau Beta Pi.
 After college, he worked in the Detroit food distribution business founded by his father.
 He assumed leadership of Vlasic Foods Co. in 1963 when it was still a small, local Michigan pickle producer.
 By 1978, the business had grown to $100 million and ranked number one in the nation, when it was sold to Campbell Soup Co.
-Bob served as a director of Campbell Soup Co. and retired as chairman in 1996.
+Bob served as a director of Campbell Soup Co. and retired as chair in 1996.
 He founded O/E Automation, Inc., based in Troy, Mich.
-His 1988 gift to U-M established the endowed position known as the Robert J. Vlasic Dean of Engineering.
+His 1996 gift to U-M established the endowed position known as the Robert J. Vlasic Dean of Engineering.
 It was the first endowed deanship in any U-M school or college.